UweW/Spectrum_playbooks/README.md

 # Spectrum Playbooks
-ansible playbook to install CA/Broadcom DX Netops Spectrum.
+Ansible playbook to install CA/Broadcom DX Netops Spectrum.
 The playbook help you set up any size of spectrum environments.
 It uses the Spectrum distributed installation procedure and all the Spectrum servers will be installed in parallel.
 The minor version will be installed and also the latest update if defined.
 You only need one configuration file (inventory) to define your environment!
+Ansible is only needed on the host from where Spectrum distributed install will run.

 You can define server with these functions:
 * SpectroSERVER primary and secondary